opentrials/collectors/docs/scraper/scraper.md

 - item - dictionary based on data model with scraped data for register
 - pipeline - item processor (like store item in database)
 - utils - collection of utils for register
-- stack - collection of scrapy process containers to run on Tutum
+- stack - collection of scrapy process containers to run on Docker Cloud
 - warehouse - database to store collected data

 ## Scraper